Polanie (video game)

 Polanie is a historical real-time strategy video game developed by MDF and published by USER for DOS and Microsoft Windows in 1996.
 An enhanced CD version was released the following year.

 It was the first Polish RTS game and has been since described as a cult classic in Poland.
 It was followed by Polanie II in 2003.
 The planned third game, Polanie 3, eventually turned into an unrelated action RPG Two Worlds.
-A canceled remake of the original has been in development during the 2010s.
+A remake of the original was announced in 2014, but has since been cancelled.

 Gameplay

 The game offered 25 missions, based around the plot of fictional Polan tribal leader Mirek, who returns from an expedition to his hometown only to find it in ruins.
 Throughout the game, Mirek will try to rebuild his country, defeat enemies, and conquer new lands.
 The game has fantasy elements, including magic and spell-wielding units.
 The game economy is based around a single resource, milk, produced by cows which roam regenerating grasslands (therefore unlike some other games, the resources in Polanie can never be exhausted).
 Military units are expensive to produce, and battles often involve only a few units on each side.